tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 computed-path-error-infos:

 > A YANG container that holds the list of path computation error information.
 The
-> TE system populates entries in this list whenever an error is encountered during the compuation of the TE path.
+> TE system populates entries in this list whenever an error is encountered during the computation of the TE path.

 path-compute-info: